alifahsyamsiyah/ontology-driven-extraction/README.md

 2. `conference.sql` and `sakila.sql.zip` are the databases
 3. `README.md` is this readme file
 4. Some examples for the ontology, mapping, and annotation is given under `/ProM/src/main/resources/example/`:
-  * `ontology3.owl` is the domain and event ontology
+  * `ontology.owl` and `ontology3.owl` are the domain and event ontology
-  * `ontology3.obda` is the first mapping, which is the mapping from database to the domain ontology
+  * `ontology.obda` and `ontology3.obda` are the first mapping, which is the mapping from database to the domain ontology
-  * `anno5.annotation` is the annotation
+  * `anno.annotation` and `anno5.annotation` are the annotation

 Note: you may use different ontology, mapping, and annotation files and put them into `/ProM/src/main/resources/example/` folder